barufa/xapian-gsoc-proposal/proposal.rst

 similar programmes before?
 If so, tell us about how it went, and any areas you would have liked more help with.**

-This is my first time to apply to google summer of code.
+This is my first time to apply to google summer of code and/or Google Code-in.

 **Please tell us about any previous experience you have with Xapian, or other systems for indexed text search.**